How the hospitality sector can beat the labour shortage in UK and attract new talent

-This exodus has also included other overseas workers.
-Many of these employees returned home early on during the COVID-pandemic and have since not returned.
+This flight has also included other overseas workers.
+Many of these employees went home early on during the COVID-19 pandemic and have since not returned.
 As the country opens back up, it has become clear that these migrant workers have left a huge gap.

 Louise MacLean of restaurant company the Signature Group notes of the labour shortage in UK hospitality, “We’ve lost a lot of motivated people who want to work exceptionally hard.”

 What is the impact of the labour shortage on UK hospitality businesses?

 Many businesses have been left tearing their hair out.
 Vacancies are teetering at their highest levels since records began, and a quarter of businesses are being forced to either slash hours or close their doors in a climate described as “brutal”.

 With demand finally surging again as the pandemic eases, business owners now face the galling prospect of turning customers away.